 NOAA Climate Test Bed - Advancing NOAA's Operational Subseasonal to Seasonal Prediction Capability

-NOAA’s Modeling, Analysis, Predictions, and Projections (MAPP) Program is funding six new Climate Test Bed projects for an initial $1.03 million and a $2.04 million over the life of the project (two years).
+NOAA’s Modeling, Analysis, Predictions, and Projections (MAPP) Program is funding seven new Climate Test Bed projects (six grants, seven other awards) for an initial $1.03 million and a $2.04 million over the life of the project (two years).

 NOAA’s operational prediction efforts are a core part of NOAA’s mission to support economic vitality and protect American lives and resources.
 As part of NOAA’s research Line Office OAR, the MAPP program supports research and its transition into improved operational capabilities, products, and services.
 MAPP supports research to improve the NWS National Centers for Environmental Prediction (NCEP) Climate Prediction Center’s operational products in part by partnering with NCEP to support the Climate Test Bed to test and demonstrate the potential for scientific advances from the community external to NCEP to improve operational climate predictions.
 MAPP provides support for testing and demonstration research phases, whereas NCEP provides support for the operational implementation phase.